Jonathan2251/lbd/source/gpu.rst

 Even llvm intrinsic extended function providing an easy way to do code generation through llvm td (Target Description) file written, GPU backend compiler is still a little complex than CPU backend.
+(When counting in frontend compier such as clang or other toolchain such as linker, JIT, gdb/lldb, of course, CPU compiler is much much complex than GPU compiler)

 General purpose GPU